 Marker data analysis using SSR markers

-The assessment of parental divergence is an important and primary goal in any plant breeding programme.
-Molecular markers initiated valuable foil to morphological and physiological description of cultivars because they permit cultivar identification in plant growth.
-The resolution of this study was to assess the genetic diversity across eight genotypes (Agong et al. 2001).
 Initially, a set of 47 SSRs were screened on eight DNA samples to identify reproducible and scorable primers.
 During primer screening, 36 primers amplified successfully of which 21 primers were found monomorphic; while, remaining 15 were polymorphic.
 All the polymorphic markers were eventually amplified through PCR to analyse genetic diversity among tomato genotypes.
-Various bio statistical parameters viz., effective number of alleles, allele frequency, observed heterozygosity, expected heterozygosity, Nei’s gene diversity and PIC values were calculated (Song et al. 2006).
+Various bio statistical parameters viz., effective number of alleles, allele frequency, observed heterozygosity, expected heterozygosity, Nei’s gene diversity and Polymorphism Information Content (PIC) values were calculated (Song et al. 2006).

 Molecular weight of the amplified PCR products fluctuated from 164bp (SSR111 and SSR598) to 526 bp (TES872), which imitated notable difference in the number of repeats amongst alleles.
 The result existed in Table 3 revealed a total 87 alleles were perceived across the 15 polymorphic SSR loci found in the genotypes under examination.
 The number of alleles per locus reached from 3 (TES332) to 10 (SSR287) with an average of 6.00 alleles per locus.
 The actual number of alleles, which accounts for the relative frequencies of alleles was vacillated from 2.333 (TES332) to 7.111 (SSR287) with an average of 4.97, signifying considerable allelic diversity.
 The major allele frequency was ranged from 0.062 (SSR287) to 0.167 (Lega005, TES1276, Leta007 and SSR111) with an average of 0.135.
 This comparatively low frequency proposed a stable allele distribution and specified a high level of genetic diversity.
 The observed heterozygosity was mostly low with most markers unveiling values of 0.00 except for SSR287 (1.00), SSR598 (0.429) and TGS602 (0.167) shimmering a limited incidence of heterozygous individuals between the genotypes studied.
-The expected heterozygosity, oscillated from 0.571 (TES332) to 0.859 (SSR287) with an average value of 0.777 (Table 3).
-Polymorphism Information Content (PIC) restrained the clarity of markers, ranged from 0.501 (TES332) to 0.845 (SSR287) with an average of 0.744 (Reddy et al. 2014, Parmar et al. 2010 & Rai et al. 2016).
+The expected heterozygosity, varied from 0.571 (TES332) to 0.859 (SSR287) with an average value of 0.777 (Table 3).
+Polymorphism Information Content (PIC) restrained the clarity of markers, ranged from 0.501 (TES332) to 0.845 (SSR287) with an average of 0.744 (.
 Maximum number of markers displayed PIC values above 0.7, suggesting they are highly edifying for genetic studies.
 SSR287, SSR598 and TES856 presented PIC values ≥0.8, making them predominantly valuable for association studies and selection in breeding programs (Raveendar et al., 2016, Osie et al. 2014).
 The overall high average PIC value also specified the occurrence of diverse alleles within the population (Table 3)..

 Construction of dendrogram